tlcportfolio/BankruptcyBot/README.md

 # 📦 UiPath Bot – Identification Bot
 ## Stack: UiPath, .Net, SQL, HTML, XML, LINQ, API, GitHub

-This project demonstrates an enterprise-grade UiPath automation built using the .
+This project demonstrates an enterprise-grade UiPath automation built using a custom UiPath process which has a stage like structure and used for bot that runs for several hours.
 The bot extracts, validates, and logs invoice data from a specified input folder, simulates a line-item matching process, and logs the results into a transaction log.
 Process 360,000–500,000 bankruptcy cases annually, boosting settlement amounts for a 150% ROI growth post-implementation.
 Undertook system upgrades and production support for 20 upgrades and functions improving processing timelines by 30% and generate over 30 million dollars in revenue for clients per year.

 ---

 ## 📁 Project Structure

-This project follows the standard REFramework structure:
+This project follows the following structure:

 ```
 📂 InvoiceProcessor_REFramework/